algorandfoundation/docs/docs/sdks/python.md

 # Alternative Guide

-If you are a visual learner, try our [live demo](https://replit.com/@Algorand/gettingStartedPython#main.py) of submitting your first transaction or watch a [full video]() that explains the following steps.
+If you are a visual learner, try our submitting your first transaction [live demo](https://replit.com/@Algorand/gettingStartedPython#main.py) or watch a [full video]() that explains the following steps.

 # Sandbox Install